langningchen/luoguCaptcha/README.md

 - generate.php
   - When there is no arguments passed to the file, generate a captcha, output the captcha answer to `stdout` and write image to file `captcha.jpg`.
-  - When there is one arguments (`tot`) passed to the file, the parameter must be an inteager.
+  - When there is one arguments (`tot`) passed to the file, the parameter must be an integer.
     The program will generate `tot` images, connect all image data directly and output to `stdout`.
     Each image is output in the following format:
     - First 2 bytes (`len`): the length of the image data